 b.
-IBy his blood, to be received by faith (v.25).
+By His blood, to be received by faith (v.25).
 NOTES: The most natural interpretation of this phrase is that the benefits of Christ's propitiation are received by faith.
 We are reconciled to God through faith in Christ and His sacrificial (bloody) death on our behalf. c.
-This was to show God's righteousness, because in his divine forebearance he had passed over fomer sins (v.25).
+This was to show God's righteousness, because in His divine forbearance He had passed over former sins (v.25).
+NOTES: The great purpose behind God's public display of His Son's death was to

 NOTES: The great purpose behind God's public display of His Son's death was to demonstrate or prove His righteousness.
 But why was such a demonstration necessary?
-The clause cited above reveals to us the answer: "because in his divine forebearance he ahd passed over former sins."
+The clause cited above reveals to us the answer: "because in His divine forbearance He had passed over former sins."
 The mercy and forbearance that God has demonstrated toward sinful humanity since the fall of Adam would seem to cast doubt upon His claim to be righteous.
 Adam and Eve deserved death, but they were granted life; the entire world should have been destroyed during the time of the flood, but sinful Noah and his family were spared; Israel's constant rebellion against the law of God should have resulted in the nation's destruction; David should not have been forgiven his crimes of adultery and murder.
 How then can God be righteous and yet demonstrate mercy to those who should be condemned?
 The answer to this question is found in the suffering and death of Christ.
 God's long forbearance of His people's sin since the fall of Adam was not the result of His apathy or unrighteousness, but was founded upon the future coming of Christ to die for their sin.
 The mercy, forbearance, and pardon that God lavished upon Old Testament saints who believed in Him were possible only because Christ would come and die for them all!
 God's past, present, and future mercies are all possible because of the death of Christ.
 "Although the work of redemption was not actually wrought by Christ until after His incarnation, yet the virtue, efficacy, and benefits thereof were communicated unto the elect in all ages successively from the beginning of the world."4 d.
-It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus (v.26).
+It was to show His righteousness at the present time, so that He might be just and the justifier of the one who has faith in Jesus (v.26).